mcreelma/foo_par_creelman/foo_param/docs/index.md

 # Foo Parameterization Package

-Welcome to the documentation for the `foo_param` package, which provides a parameterization to calculate the volume of a sphere.
+Welcome to the documentation for the `foo_param` package, which provides a neat and tidy package to include calculations of the Foo et al. parameterization.

 ## Overview

-The `foo_param` package is designed to compute the volume of a sphere given its radius using the Foo et al. parameterization.
+The `foo_param` package is designed to compute the volume of a sphere given its radius using the methodology outlined by Foo et al. (2017).
 This package is intended to be a community project with the expectation of continuous development and contributions from various users over the years.

 ## Key Features